soumyaVPS/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 76-90) consisted of a convolution neural network with the following layers and layer sizes ...
+1. convolution 6,5,5
+2. max pool 2,2 pool_size
+3 convolution 16,5,5
+4. Max pool 2,2 pool sise
+5 Fully connected layer 120 input
+Relu activation
+Dropout (0.5)
+FC of 84
+Relu
+Dropout (0.5)
+FC of 1

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)